Jack P. Shepherd

-Jack Peter Shepherd (born 14 January 1988) is a British actor.
-He is best known for his role as David Platt in the ITV soap opera Coronation Street.
-He won the award for Best Young Actor in 2001 at The Inside Soap Awards and Best Bad Boy at The Inside Soap Awards in 2007.
-He has won two British Soap Awards.
-Villain of the Year in 2008 and Best Actor in 2018.
-He also won the award for Best Soap Actor at The TV Choice Awards in 2020.
+Jack Peter Shepherd (born 14 January 1988) is an English actor.
+He is best known for portraying the role of David Platt on the ITV soap opera Coronation Street since 2000.
+For his portrayal of David, he has won various awards, including the British Soap Award for Villain of the Year in 2008 and Best Actor in 2018.
+In 2025, he won the twenty-fourth series of Celebrity Big Brother.

 Career

-Before taking on the role of David, Shepherd had appeared in episodes of TV's Where the Heart Is and Clocking Off, where he starred with his future Coronation Street screen sister Tina O'Brien.
+Before taking on the role of David, Shepherd had appeared in episodes of ITV's Where the Heart Is and BBC show Clocking Off, in which he starred with his future Coronation Street screen sister Tina O'Brien.

 Shepherd has taken time out of Coronation Street to do theatre work, including the role of Riff in a production of West Side Story as part of Stage 84 The Yorkshire School of Performing Arts.
 He has also appeared in Oliver! at Bradford's Alhambra theatre.

 In 2008, Shepherd appeared in Ghosthunting with Coronation Street on the Isle of Man.

 Shepherd uses his middle initial in his stage name as there is already a well-known British actor named Jack Shepherd.

 He is also a contributor to the topical show Grouchy Young Men, a spin-off of the show Grumpy Old Men, on the British version of Comedy Central.

+He was the winner of the 2025 series of Celebrity Big Brother.

 Personal life

-Shepherd was in a relationship with Lauren Shippey for fifteen years from 2002 to 2017 and the couple have two children together: a daughter, Nyla, born in 2009 and a son, Reuben, born in 2013.
+Shepherd was in a relationship with Lauren Shippey for fifteen years from 2002 to 2017 and the couple have two children together: a daughter, born in 2009, and a son, born in 2013.

-Shepherd is a Leeds United supporter.
+During his relationship with Shippey, Shepherd fathered a son with Sammy Milewski following a one-night stand.
+He initially denied paternity of the child; however, after DNA test proved he was the father, Shepherd began paying child support for his son (born 2011), who has alternating hemiplegia of childhood (AHC).

+Since 2017, Shepherd has been in a relationship with Hanni Treweek, a script writer whom he met whilst working at Coronation Street.
+On 23 June 2024, Treweek and Shepherd announced their engagement, having become engaged on 5 June 2024.
+The couple were married at Manchester Cathedral on the 26 July 2025.